Amechwarrior/Flashpoint-The-Raid/README.md

 ### Notes:
 This Flashpoint requires your company to have "Black Market Access" to populate.

-"The Raid" is set with a spawn weight of 10, the same as the other non-alliance/tutorial Flashpoints.
-This means it has the same odds of populating as any other Flashpoint.
+"The Raid" is set with a spawn weight of 10, the same weight as the other non-alliance/tutorial Flashpoints.

 Once this Flashpoint is associated with a save file, it must be present to load that save.
-This is like adding new modded 'Mech or equipment in that it becomes required to load going forward.
+This is like adding new modded 'Mechs or equipment in that it becomes required to load going forward.

 ### Instructions:
     Copy "Flashpoint-The-Raid" folder in to Mods folder created for ModTek.